22 Underrated Easter and Spring Marketing Ideas (eCommerce)

 Helix includes flash sales as a part of its spring marketing campaign.

-A flash sale popup reduces cart abandonment rates and encourages customers to submit their email IDs.
-This brings forth reciprocity marketing since the offer includes 20% sitewide sales and more gifts on purchase of $150.
+A flash sale pop-up reduces cart abandonment rates and encourages customers to submit their email IDs.
+This brings forth reciprocity marketing since the offer includes 20% sitewide sales and more gifts on purchases of $150.
 A tangible value that’s irresistible.

 Tiered discounts can be a better alternative to traditional discounts.
 It allows customers to get a higher discount when they reach a threshold.